What you need to know about consent orders in divorce

 3. Ensure you have full financial disclosure

-This is one of the most important parts of agreeing a fair financial settlement.
+This is one of the most important parts of agreeing to a fair financial settlement.

 You can’t come to a fair deal with your money, property and assets if both parties don’t have a full understanding of their spouse’s full income, assets and pension values.